quixio/quix-cli/docs/Reference/pipeline/up.md

 ## How It Works

-The `quix local pipeline up` command sets up and runs your pipeline using Docker Compose.
+The `quix pipeline up` command sets up and runs your pipeline using Docker Compose.
 When executed, it generates the necessary `compose.yaml` file that defines the services in your pipeline.
 It then builds and starts the Docker containers based on this configuration by running the equivalent of `docker compose up --build -d`.

 If the update option is used, the command updates the `quix.yaml` file with new local applications and variables of existing deployments.
 The dry-run option allows you to generate the `compose.yaml` file without starting the containers, providing a preview of the configuration.